How Maslow’s Hierarchy of Needs can help you recession-proof your business

 Healers are in the comfort and security business.

 Reiki Masters can teach ways for parents to keep their kids secure health-wise.
 Massage therapists are definitely in the comfort business, but to my way of thinking, they’re also in the security business, because they help people maintain good health at a reasonable price, saving potentially thousands of dollars in medical bills.
 A relaxed body heals faster than a tense body.
-Massage therapists can also sell themselves as the key health professionals for people with no health insurance… for this same reason.
 Relaxation is great preventive medicine.
+I’m a true believer in this and created a tag line for massage therapist that I display on their business cards: Relax!
+It’s good for your health.

 Let’s look at prosperity coaches, and prosperity teachers and authors.
-After our basic needs are met, most of us don’t want to be scrambling paycheck to paycheck to replace our food, shelter, water and clothing.
+After our basic needs are met, most of us don’t want to be scrambling paycheck to paycheck to replace our food, shelter, water, and clothing.
 So learning money multiplication skills is a necessity for our security – whether it’s done through savings plans, investing groups, visualization courses, or Law of Attraction lessons.
-If you want to see how securing finances can be done with high vibration tools, check out Carole Dore’s The Emergency Handbook for Getting Money Fast.
-Carole is the best I’ve come across in this field.
+Teachers in these areas will be needed.

 Now what about spiritual teachers?
 They don’t just talk about Universal laws or personal development or some technique or other that they’ve learned.
 They are teaching people to be secure within themselves so they don’t give way to fear or even to mental enslavement to the status quo, to other people’s ideas, to jobs they hate, or to whatever else isn’t working in their life.